Information for Child Support Agencies

 - Works directly with child support representatives to file documents that establish paternity and name legal parents by replacing birth records with current parentage information.

-- Receives, reviews, and files voluntary paternity acknowledgement forms as well as other related documents.
+- Receives, reviews, and files voluntary paternity acknowledgement forms and other related documents.
 In Minnesota, these documents include the Minnesota Voluntary Recognition of Parentage, the Spouse's Non-parentage Statement, their revocation forms, and the previously used Declaration of Parentage and Husband's Non-paternity Statement.
-Court-ordered adjudications may also be filed with OVR along with a request to replace the child's birth record.
+OVR also processes court-ordered adjudications with requests to replace the child's birth record.

 - Processes and responds to requests from child support agencies outside of Minnesota for children born in Minnesota.